sparida/TakeHomeTestSolution/README.md

 1. Consistent API - Return the same set of 3 values for a given member_id
 2. Valid API - Return valid entries for a given member id where validity tests are defined in "isValidMember" inside the "Member" class

-# Possible policies for determining true deductible in case of api results wit varying entries:
+# Possible policies for determining true deductible in case of API results wit varying entries:
 1. Simple Trust Policy - Choose an API to prefer according to order specified in "api_priority_order"
 2. Min Val Policy - Choose correct API based on min value of each field, with order of fields is specified in "field_priority order"
 3. Max Val Policy - Choose correct API based on min value of each field, with order of fields specified in "field_priority order"